fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 Please, don't forget to copy the **kubeconfig** file you just downloaded into the **container-workshop** folder.
+The kubeconfig file has all the information and credentials needed to connect your local machine with the kubernetes cluster.

-This folder will be your local working folder where you'll generally execute your commands and copy and download the different files you will need.
+The folder **container-workshop** will be your local working folder where you'll generally execute your commands and copy and download the different files you will need.

-### **STEP 2**: Install and Test kubectl on Your Local Machine
+### **STEP 2**: Install and test kubectl on Your Local Machine

 - The method you choose to install `kubectl` will depend on your operating system and any package managers that you may already use.
 The generic method of installation, downloading the binary file using `curl`, is given below (**run the appropriate command in a terminal or command prompt**).
 If you prefer to use a package manager such as apt-get, yum, homebrew, chocolatey, etc, please find the specific command in the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).